 2. What is a project?

 A project is a home-prepared speech on a subject of your own choice, delivered using certain speaking principles – objectives that are specific to each project.
-They are listed in the manual.
+They are listed on the Pathways site.

 3. What is an evaluation?